ekutner/kopia-mon/README.md

 kopia-mon is a off-line monitoring tool for Kopia backup.
-It is designed to run on a daily schedule, review all the backup tasks that completed since its previous run and send an email report with any detected errors.
+It is designed to run on a schedule, review all the backup tasks that completed since its previous run, and send an email report with any detected errors.

 **NOTE:** The program has only been tested with gmail, both for sending and receiving the emails.
 Other SMTP providers that use TLS should work but there are no guarantees.
 Likewise, if the recipient is not on gmail, the email formatting may not work correctly and the email may look messed up.